So, you live in the Bay Area or plan to visit this beautiful place?

 Want a nice and easy hike?
 Look no further than the Fort Funston Trail, located in the southwest corner of San Francisco.
 It is a short 2-mile loop trail with gorgeous views of the Pacific Ocean.
 The best part is that this place allows dogs to be off-leash, and there is plenty of room for your furkid to run around.
 For this reason, you will expect to see lots of dogs on this trail.

 Always check if you have all the essentials for both you and your four-legged friend before hitting the trail.
 And it is vital to check your pup thoroughly for ticks after the hike.
-If you happen to find one latch onto your dog, make sure to remove it as soon as you can with a tick remover tool to prevent disease transmission.
+If you happen to find one latch onto your dog, make sure to remove it as soon as you can with a tick removal tool to prevent disease transmission.
 Also, we’ve got more useful tips for hiking with dogs, be sure to check that out, especially if you are a novice hiker.